-Notes: Adequate facilities should be provided to enable delivery vehicles to park and manoeuvre clear of the public highway.
-Provision should also be made for coach parking with a maximum standard of 1 coach space per 300 seats.
-Such provision is to be provided as an alternative to car parking provision.
-Where provisions are made within the development to accommodate spectators then an additional parking provision of 1 space per 15 seats should be provided.
-Provision should also be made for coach parking with a maximum 4.
-Provision should also be made for coach parking with a maximum standard of 1 coach space per 5,000 visitors per annum
+Marinas and c facilities other boating 1 space per mooring or berth Stadia 1 space per 15 seats See Note 2 Other Uses 1 space per 22m 2 Notes: to park and 2.
+Provision sh standard of provided as 3.
+Where prov accommoda space per 1 4.
+Provision sh acilities should be provided to enable delivery vehicles manoeuvre clear of the public highway. hould also be made for coach parking with a maximum 1 coach space per 300 seats.
+Such provision is to be an alternative to car parking provision. isions are made within the development to ate spectators then an additional parking provision of 1 5 seats should be provided. hould also be made for coach parking with a maximum 1 coach space per 5,000 visitors per annum